 You are aware of this.
 All brands, at all levels, too.
 Your message has to be relevant as well as the competitiveness of your prices.
 These are factors that will make your products stand out in an avalanche of offers.
 If you use a personalization platform such as Recommend, the data you have collected over time is your best ally.

 Sending dozens of generic messages about Black Friday, not only will not get the conversion margin you expect but will affect your database in the long term.
 This is when behavioural segmentation can be of great help.
 By knowing the purchase intention and interests of your visitors, you can create campaigns that recognize those characteristics.
-In this way, your user will feel heard, and your purchase intention will be guaranteed.
+In this way, the user will feel heard, and the purchase intention will be guaranteed.

 For example, by using our Smart Campaigns feature you can send specific offers to individual segments via email.
 Activate your user recovery campaign when they leave the shopping cart including emails and push notifications.
-Show complementary products as well as the best sellers, to your website visitors.
+Show complementary products as well as the best sellers to your website visitors.
 Send follow-up emails to ensure the loyalty of your users.

 Take advantage of the FOMO (Fear Of Missing Out)